olga-karpacz/custom-customer-page/readme.md

 * [Contact](#contact)

 ## General info
-This plugin was written for website selling subsctription services.
 Plugin create new tabs at "My Account" page and fill them with content.
 Content is based on purchased items.

 ## Technologies
 * PHP - version 7